-Into the Streets is an annual event during which UC students, faculty, and staff volunteer their time and effort to a range of service organizations across the region for a full day near the start of the academic year.
-Breakfast, lunch and transportation are provided for all volunteers!
+Into the Streets is an annual event during which UC students volunteer their time and effort to a range of service organizations across the region for a full day near the start of the academic year.
+Lunch and transportation are provided for all volunteers!

 - Keep Cincinnati Beautiful